ligato/docs/docs/index.md

 #![logo](img/ligato/ligato-dark.png) <span >Ligato Docs</span>

-Welcome to the Ligato Docs, a collection of information about the [Ligato projects](https://github.com/ligato).
+Welcome to the Ligato Docs, a collection of information and documentation about the [Ligato projects](https://github.com/ligato).

 ---